wasulabenjamin/github-templates/docs/USAGE_GUIDES/workflow-explanations.md

 - Downloads the repository’s code into the runner.
 - Installs Node.js on the runner and enables npm caching.
 - Display environment info (for debugging clarity)
-- Cache npm + node_modules for faster installations.
+- Cache only the npm download cache (NOT node_modules)
-- Install exact dependencies from package-lock.json
+- Deterministic installation using npm ci
-- If there’s a test:unit script, run it; otherwise, fall back to a direct Vitest command.
+- Run unit tests
-- If there’s a test:e2e script, run it; otherwise, fall back to a direct Playwright command.
+- Run e2e tests
 - Security audit for vulnerabilities
-- Upload a test report for inspection.
+- Smart summary
 - Output a Smart summary

 ## `validate-branches.yml` — 🔐 Enforce Allowed PR Source Branches